Things You Need To Do In Sydney At Least Once

 We just adore the gorgeous Centennial Parklands.
 What eastern suburbs-based family doesn't have memories of picnics, bike riding and duck feeding here?
 Sydney-siders are missing out if they haven't experienced riding a horse around the circuit.
 There are four riding schools at the Centennial Park Equestrian Centre so you're bound to find the perfect horse for you.
 Whether it's a lesson, a pony ride for children or a romantic park ride escorted by a professional, this is the perfect way to explore like never before.

 14. Grab Fish and Chips at Sydney Fish Market

-It's a bustling, hectic, feast for the senses experience that willl delight kids and adults!
+It's a bustling, hectic, feast for the senses experience that will delight kids and adults!
 Spend some time at Sydney Fish Markets, a working fishing port, and make sure you arrive with an appetite.
-Down at Pyrmont you will find wholesale and retail fish markets, plus a variety of indoor and outdoor seafood and Asian eateries, plus plenty of picnic tables right on the water to enjoy your 'catch of the day.'
+Down at Pyrmont, you will find wholesale and retail fish markets, plus a variety of indoor and outdoor seafood and Asian eateries, plus plenty of picnic tables right on the water to enjoy your 'catch of the day.'
 The fish and chips here are super fresh, fast and cheap.
-And if the kids are good, treat them to an ice-cream or some delicious chocolate dipped fruit.
-If you an early riser, why not join one of the behind the scenes tours, daily at 6.40am.
+And if the kids are good, treat them to ice cream or some delicious chocolate dipped fruit.
+If you are an early riser, why not join one of the behind the scenes tours, daily at 6.40 am.